Tapsa/AGE/Readme.txt

 To compile you need to download MinGW, wxWidgets, boost, zlib and CMake.
+Apparently current compilers no longer work with the libraries (all wxWidgets versions).

 You have to add MinGW to the system path if you move your compiling environment to a new Windows installment.